 Beekeeping for Beginners: Wednesday Evenings August 29-September 12, $75.

 Beekeeping is a fun and rewarding experience, and whether you are looking for a new hobby or simply want to help your garden thrive, this workshop will provide the knowledge you need to begin.

 The course will be taught by Colony Urban Farm co-founder and certified beekeeper Josh Pietrafeso.
 Together, we will discuss the important basic aspects of beekeeping from bee biology and social structure, to equipment, inspections, hive management, pest control and honey extraction.

 Since we understand how busy life can get, the course is designed for working adults and those without much spare time.
-The three classes are scheduled for Tuesday evenings on September 12, 19th and 26th, each from 7-9pm.
-After that, we will schedule a hands-on hive inspection with Josh's bees tentatively planned for the afternoon of September 30th.
+The three classes are scheduled for Wednesday evenings on August 29th, September 5th and September 12th each from 7:15p-9pm.

-The registration fee includes a textbook which is packed with the information you will need to continue your learning, as well as mentoring opportunities and advice from experienced beekeepers.
-You can also register in the store (1100 Reynolda Road) to avoid the online payment fees.
+The $75 registration fee includes a textbook which is packed with the information you will need to continue your learning, as well as mentoring opportunities and advice from experienced beekeepers.
+You will also be welcome to attend a future bee yard day in our own apiary.
+Registration can be completed by clicking HERE, and we are accepting in-store registrations if you wish to avoid the Eventbrite payment processing fees.

 Intermediate Beekeeping, Tuesday Evenings August 28-September 11, $30.

 Have you started the journey of beekeeping and now have one thousand questions?
 We've been there!